 Finally, inhibitory control is the ability to resist impulses to act without thinking.
 For adults, this could mean ignoring a text message while driving.
 For children, this can mean using words rather than aggression (biting, hitting, kicking) when disagreeing with peers, or raising one’s hand rather than shouting to answer a teacher’s question in class.

 These three critical areas serve as a bridge between self-regulation and attention.
-However, rather than referring to them as innate abilities (i.e., immutable, unchangeable characteristics of a child), executive functioning may be more usefully viewed as a set of skills.
+However, rather than referring to them as innate abilities (i.e., immutable, unchangeable characteristics of a child), executive functioning may be more usefully viewed as a set of skills that can be learned, augmented, and improved.

 According to Dr. Adel C. Najdowski, behavior-based executive functioning treatment targets the following areas: